curtburk/vision-language-demo/README.md

   ```
 - Replace with your preferred model from Hugging Face or local path

+### 4. Network Configuration
+IMPORTANT: Sales and marketing teams must update the server IP address to match their demo system's IP address.

+The demo is configured for remote access.
+When running on your demo system:

+Open start_demo_remote.sh
+Located the Server IP address
+SERVER_IP="xxx.xxx.xx.xxx"
+Update this to your demo system's actual IP address
+To find your system's IP address:

+hostname -I | awk '{print $1}'

 ## Running the Demo

 ### Local Access